 The quick and easy answer to the cause of autism is, “We don’t know.”
 However, we do have more understanding than this, although the answer is complex.
 The current understanding of ASD is that there are multiple causes of ASD, not a singular cause of all cases.

-We currently know of many genetic disorders that have ASD associated with them: fragile X syndrome, tuberous sclerosis, Down syndrome, Rett syndrome, and neurofibromatosis.
-The knowledge of these genetic disorders and their association with autism has led many scientists to believe that the cause of ASD is primarily genetic.
+We currently know that ASK is associated with many genetic disorders, such as fragile X syndrome, tuberous sclerosis, Down syndrome, Rett syndrome, and neurofibromatosis.
+The knowledge of these genetic disorders and their link to autism has led many scientists to believe that the cause of ASD is primarily genetic.
 The heritability of ASD was estimated by scientists to be about 90%.
-But, at present, the known genetic disorders that increase the risk of ASD make up at most 25% of cases of ASD.
+At present, the known genetic disorders that increase the risk of ASD make up at most 25% of cases of ASD.
 (1)